 Parents were categorised into one of four groups based on the answers their child gave to questions about their parenting style, as detailed in the methods section.
 This involved combining the answers to two questions examining parental communication and parental monitoring.
-These groups were: highly accessible and aware parental style, fairly accessible and aware parental style, fairly inaccessible and unaware parental style, and inaccessible and unaware parental style.b
+These groups were: highly accessible and aware parental style, fairly inaccessible and unaware parental style, and inaccessible and unaware parental style.b